-Terrifying Screams - One of the best cards in the game right now since distraction has rotated out, this card allows you to clear enemy fighters off objectives, move them into charge range, or push them into lethal hexes.
-Also a great counter to an enemy objective player moving an objective under a fighter with Restless Prize that does not require you to burn your own Restless Prize.
+Terrifying Screams, Distraction - Having two of these cards is very powerful, as they allow you to clear enemy fighters off objectives, move them into charge range, or push them into lethal hexes.
+They are also a great counter to an enemy objective player moving an objective under their fighter without having to burn your own Restless Prize.

-Desperate Flight - The current best replacement for Spectral Wings being rotated, this is fairly reliable at pushing your fighter 2 or so hexes closer to where you want to be.
+Desperate Flight - This is fairly reliable at pushing your fighter 2 or so hexes closer to where you want to be.

 Two Steps Forward - The best multi-push universal in the game right now, good for snagging objectives or moving fighters into attack range.

-Haymaker, The Necromancer Commands, Potion of Rage - Great cards for making sure an important attack goes through, such as when the champion is attempting to score What Armour?
+The Necromancer Commands, Potion of Rage - Great cards for making sure an important attack goes through, such as when the Champion is attempting to score What Armour?

 Frightening Speed - A great mobility upgrade that makes the bigger bone boys truly terrifying (especially the inspired Harvester).

-Faneway Crystal - A card that has recently started seeing less play, but is needed in this deck in order to help make up for the Warband’s lack of mobility, and is empowered by the ability of Restless Prize and Terrifying Screams to clear out a landing zone.
+Faneway Crystal - A card that has recently started seeing less play, but is needed in this deck in order to help make up for the Warband’s lack of mobility, and is empowered by the ability of Restless Prize, Distraction, and Terrifying Screams to clear out a landing zone.